Crate Training Your Dog: A Complete Guide for Success

 Aside from preventing problems in the house related to destruction, another reason for crate training is to help predict when your dog needs to use the bathroom.

-Start by keeping your dog on a regular feeding schedule.
-Once he finishes a meal, place him in his crate for ten to fifteen minutes.
-After the allotted time, take him outside to his ‘elimination’ spot.
-Tell him to ‘Go Pee!’
-Eventually he’ll learn how to pee on command.
+Begin by keeping your dog on a regular feeding schedule.
+Once they finish a meal, place them in their crate for ten to fifteen minutes.
+After the allotted time, take them outside to their ‘elimination’ spot.
+Tell them to ‘Go Pee!’
+Eventually, they’ll learn how to pee on command.

 admin